railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

 A project or an objective over several days can be summarized in a single task.
 You don't have to detail each operation if the actions to be done are sufficiently clear to you.

 You have to empty your Inbox periodically.
-To do that, use the menu  *Project Management > Time Management > My Inbox* .
+To do that, use the menu :menuselection:`Project Management --> Time Management --> My Inbox`.
 Assign a timebox and a context to each task.
 This operation shouldn't take more than a few minutes because you aren't dealing with the tasks themselves, just classifying them.

 .. figure::  images/service_timebox_day.png
    :align: center